fionahiklas/inside_cctv_setup/README.md

 #### CCTV Server

-This is a PC Engines [APU2](https://www.pcengines.ch/apu2.htm) with 4Gb memory 240Gb SSD and an attached 1Tb HDD for storing images/video from the CCTV.
+This started out as a PC Engines [APU2](https://www.pcengines.ch/apu2.htm) with 4Gb memory 240Gb SSD and an attached 1Tb HDD for storing images/video from the CCTV.

 The APU2 has three NICs which allows connection to the home network and cameras to be physically seperate